-Move yourself and others to safety:
+7. Move yourself and others to safety

-Check for bleeding:
+9. Check for bleeding

-If the victim is bleeding, apply direct pressure on the wound by use of a clean cloth or a piece of gauze.
+If the victim is bleeding, apply direct pressure on the wound using a clean cloth or a piece of gauze.
 Also, make use of protective gloves to avoid direct contact with blood.
 Call a doctor if the victim is bleeding severely or the blood spurts out of the wound.
 The same should also apply if you suspect internal bleeding.

 The bleeding should stop within 10 minutes of applying firm direct pressure, failure to which the victim should see a specialist.
 You should only make use of a tourniquet as a last resort.